In the City of Albany, most resident workers in All industries are under 45 years old.

 |City of Albany - All industries||2016||2011||Change|

-Analysis of the resident workers age structure of the City of Albany in 2016 compared to Western Australia shows that there was a higher proportion of people in the younger age groups (15 to 44 years) as well as a higher proportion of people in the older age groups (45 years and over).
+Analysis of the resident workers (All industries) age structure of the City of Albany in 2016 compared to Western Australia shows that there was a lower proportion of persons in the younger age groups (15 to 44 years) as well as a higher proportion of persons in the older age groups (45 years and over).

 Overall, 50.6% of the resident workers was aged under 45 years, compared to 59.4% for Western Australia.
 49.4% were aged 45 years and over, compared to 40.6% for Western Australia.

-The major differences between the resident workers age structure of the City of Albany and Western Australia were:
+The major difference between the resident workers age structure of the City of Albany and Western Australia is:

 - A larger percentage of resident workers aged 55 to 64 years (19.7% compared to 14.9%)

 - A smaller percentage of resident workers aged 35 to 44 years (19.6% compared to 21.8%)